nkss-dev/atlas/README.md

 ## What do you currently store?

+As of now, we store 3 things:

+1. The syllabi for every courses that the college has to offer.
+2. Some subjective lab work that students can simply view and refer from.
+3. Question papers.
+We store these in plain-text format that can be processed into a PDF (see [README](/question-papers/README.md) for more information)

-As of now, we only store the data for every courses that the college has to offer.
-We're in the process of adding more and more courses as we go.
+We're in the process of adding more courses and question papers as we go.
 If you would like to help out, please refer our [contribution guidelines](/CONTRIBUTING.md) :)

 ## Why GitHub?